 Burlington Northern Santa Fe Insurance Company, Ltd. (BNSF IC), a wholly-owned subsidiary of BNSF, provides insurance coverage for certain risks, FELA claims, railroad protective and force account insurance claims and certain excess general liability and property coverage, and certain other claims which are subject to reinsurance.
-During the years ended December 31, 2014, 2013 and 2012, BNSF IC wrote insurance coverage with premiums totaling \$79 million, \$96 million and \$114 million, respectively, for BNSF Railway, net of reimbursements from third parties.
-During this same time, BNSF Railway recognized \$79 million, \$98 million and \$112 million, respectively, in expense related to those premiums, which is classified as purchased services in the Consolidated Statements of Income.
-At December 31, 2014, unamortized premiums remaining on the Consolidated Balance Sheet were \$7 million.
-During the years ended December 31, 2014, 2013 and 2012, BNSF IC made claim payments totaling \$98 million, \$127 million and \$116 million, respectively, for settlement of covered claims.
-At December 31, 2014 and 2013, claims receivables from BNSF IC were \$10 million and \$35 million, respectively.
+During the years ended December 31, 2015, 2014 and 2013, BNSF IC wrote insurance coverage with premiums totaling \$73 million, \$79 million and \$96 million, respectively, for BNSF Railway, net of reimbursements from third parties.
+During this same time, BNSF Railway recognized \$75 million, \$79 million and \$98 million, respectively, in expense related to those premiums, which is classified as purchased services in the Consolidated Statements of Income.
+At December 31, 2015 and 2014, unamortized premiums remaining on the Consolidated Balance Sheet were \$5 million and \$7 million, respectively.
+During the years ended December 31, 2015, 2014 and 2013, BNSF IC made claim payments totaling \$214 million, \$98 million and \$127 million, respectively, for settlement of covered claims.
+At December 31, 2015 and 2014, claims receivables from BNSF IC were \$15 million and \$10 million, respectively.